-4.4 No Conflicts.
-The signing and delivery of this Agreement by Sellers and the performance by Sellers of all of their obligations under this Agreement will not: (a) conflict with the Company's or Sellers' Organizational Documents; (b) breach any agreement to which the Company or Sellers is a party, or give any Person the right to accelerate any obligation of the Company or Sellers; (c) violate any law, judgment, or order to which the Company or Sellers is subject; or (d) require the consent, authorization, or approval of any Person, including, but not limited to, any governmental body.
+An estimated cost of abandonment after salvage was estimated by us and included for each well, well at Barnwell's request.
+We have made no field inspections to determine if any additional abandonment, decommissioning, and/or restoration costs may be necessary in addition to the well-level costs included herein.
+Conflicts.
+The signing and delivery of this Agreement by Sellers and the performance by Sellers of all of their obligations under this Agreement will not: (a) conflict with the Company's or Sellers' Organizational Documents; (b) breach any agreement to which the Company or Sellers is a party, or give any Person the right to accelerate any obligation of the Company or Sellers; (c) violate any applicable law, rule, regulation, or order of any governmental body or any order, decree, or judgment of any court or arbitrator; or (d) require the consent, authorization, or approval of any Person, including, but not limited to, any governmental body.